 Transportation in Canyonlands National Park

 Parking is limited and depends on which district of the park you are visiting.
-At Islands in the Sky, you can park at the Visitor Center and the Island in the Sky Campground, which is limited to vehicles up to 28 feet in length.
+At Islands in the Sky, you can park at the Visitor Center and the Island in the Sky Campground, which is restricted to vehicles up to 28 feet in length.
 In the Needles district, you can park at the Visitor Center or The Needles Campground, which is also limited to vehicles up to 28 feet in length.
 The Maze is the least accessible district, although there is parking at the Hans Flat Ranger Station.

 Campgrounds and parking in Canyonlands National Park